hirohitokato/DecorrelationStretch/README.md

 ## Limitations

-- The tool does not perform OCR.
-- The tool does not automatically detect numbers, animals, paintings, characters, or patterns.
-- The tool does not remove blur.
-- The tool does not perform denoising.
-- The tool does not perform illumination correction.
 - The tool does not guarantee that an enhanced feature is semantically meaningful.
 - The selected-region mode processes only the selected rectangle and leaves the rest of the image unchanged.
 - The percentile calculation uses sorted arrays, which is simple and accurate but may be memory-intensive for very large regions.